ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 and assembling them into a final measurement for the collector.
-Depending on the PPM scheme, it may be possible to incrementally process each report as it comes in, or may be necesary to wait until all the required shares are received.
+Depending on the PPM scheme, it may be possible to incrementally process each report as it comes in, or may be necesary to wait until the entire batch of reports is received.

 This protocol is compatible with both a "push" deployment mode in which the leader computes the measurements at predetermined points and sends the results